Term Life Insurance Quotes

 Even though a medical exam for life insurance is a breeze, there’s another option where you can skip the medical exam altogether.

-This isn’t the ideal solution for people in good health, because without a medical exam, an insurance will usually mitigate the risk by charging a higher premium in exchange for not checking off on the medical exam.
+This isn’t the ideal solution for people in good health, because, without a medical exam, insurance will usually mitigate the risk by charging a higher premium in exchange for not checking off on the medical exam.